-The mission of the Beech Hill Organic Blueberry Farm program is to demonstrate organic blueberry management practices and to promote a greater understanding in the community of the benefits of an ecologically organic blueberry farm.
+The mission of the Beech Hill Organic Blueberry Farm program is to demonstrate organic blueberry management practices and to promote the community benefits of an ecologically organic blueberry farm.
 Coastal Mountains Land Trust has been managing Beech Hill Preserve's blueberry fields since 2003.
 Currently, there are 25 acres of MOFGA-certified organic blueberries.

 COASTAL MOUNTAINS NATURE PROGRAM

-The Coastal Mountains Nature Program hosts a series of monthly walks and occasional talks exploring the natural history of Mid-Coast Maine.
-All walks take place on the first Saturday of the month from 10 a.m. until noon unless otherwise specified.
+The Coastal Mountains Nature Program hosts a series of monthly walks exploring the natural history of Mid-Coast Maine.
+All events take place on the first Saturday of the month from 10 a.m. until noon unless otherwise specified.
 Each walk has a particular area of focus, led by a knowledgeable leader, and participants are encouraged to share their knowledge of anything that we discover.
 Stay tuned for 2021 schedule..